Residue Class Patterns of Consecutive Primes: Introduction

-Then $\pi(x;q,A) \to \infty$ as $x \to \infty$. \end{thm} Using this, one can argue combinatorially to obtain the following result for $q$ in 'medium' range, which is proven in Section \ref{maincorsection}. \begin{cor} For any $0<c<1$, if $q$ is squarefree and $\varphi(q) > 8c^{-1}e^2 (\log m)^2$, then for $m$ sufficiently large, \end{cor} Picking $c=5/6$, this gives a better lower bound than that using Proposition \ref{shiudirichlet} when In Section \ref{maincorsection}, we also obtain a corresponding lower bound when $q$ is in a 'large' range. \begin{cor} For $m,r \in \mathbb{Z}^+$, define
+Then $\pi(x;q,A) \to \infty$ as $x \to \infty$. \end{thm} Using this, one can argue combinatorially to obtain the following result for $q$ in `medium' range, which is proven in Section \ref{maincorsection}. \begin{cor} For any $0<c<1$, if $q \ge 2$ is squarefree and $\varphi(q) > 8c^{-1}e^2 (\log m)^2$, then for $m$ sufficiently large, \end{cor} Choosing $c=5/6$, this gives a better lower bound than that of Proposition \ref{shiudirichlet} when In Section \ref{maincorsection}, we also obtain a corresponding lower bound when $q$ is in a `large' range. \begin{cor} For $m,r \in \mathbb{Z}^+$, recall $M$ from Definition \ref{defn:notationforthms}.
+If $q \ge 2$ is squarefree and $\varphi(q) \geq M{}$, there are at least